GoogleCloudPlatform/community/tutorials/event-driven-serverless-scheduling-framework-dlp/index.md

     - The first topic is used by Cloud Scheduler to start a scheduled job.
     - The second topic is used by the Cloud DLP API to notify when a scanning job is complete.

-1. Create two Cloud Functions with the trigger type **Cloud Pub/Sub** by following the instructons in the [Cloud Functions quickstart guide](https://cloud.google.com/functions/docs/quickstart-python).
+1. Create two Cloud Functions with the trigger type **Cloud Pub/Sub** by following the instructions in the [Cloud Functions quickstart guide](https://cloud.google.com/functions/docs/quickstart-python).

     - Make the first Cloud Function subscribe to the first Pub/Sub topic so that the function is triggered when Cloud Scheduler starts a scheduled job.
 Add both